-On December 20, 2018 Cohen Milstein and Co-Counsel filed a putative contamination and property damage class action against Orlando Utilities Commission (OUC), a municipally-owned public utility providing electric and water service to Orlando citizens, for allegedly contaminating the properties of more than 30,000 residents with toxic byproducts from the utility’s coal-fired power plant at the Curtis H. Stanton Energy Center.
+Oriiginally filed on December 20, 2018, Cohen Milstein and Co-Counsel filed a putative contamination and property damage class action against Orlando Utilities Commission (OUC), a municipally-owned public utility providing electric and water service to Orlando citizens, for allegedly contaminating the properties of more than 30,000 residents with toxic byproducts from the utility’s coal-fired power plant at the Curtis H. Stanton Energy Center.

-The lawsuit, brought by residents of Stoneybrook, Avalon Park, Eastwood, and other communities in the area immediately north of the power plant, argues that residents have been deprived of fair use of their properties and need remediation to prevent future harm.
-The plaintiffs also allege that developers of this area — including Lennar Corporation, U.S. Home Corporation, Avalon Park Group Management, Inc., and the principal of Avalon Park Group, Beat Kahli, are liable for property damage as they marketed, developed, built, and managed neighborhoods in the shadow of the OUC’s coal-fired plant without warning residents of the severe health risks while also failing to address the significant pollution.
+Plaintiffs, residents of Stoneybrook, Avalon Park, Eastwood, and other communities in the area immediately north of the power plant, argue that they and other residents have been deprived of fair use of their properties and need remediation to prevent future harm.
+Plaintiffs also allege that developers of this area — including Lennar Corporation, U.S. Home Corporation, Avalon Park Group Management, Inc., and the principal of Avalon Park Group, Beat Kahli, are liable for property damage as they marketed, developed, built, and managed neighborhoods in the shadow of the OUC’s coal-fired plant without warning residents of the severe health risks while also failing to address the significant pollution.

 The lawsuit was filed after months of investigation and testing.
 Test results of soil samples conducted by experts on behalf of the plaintiffs’ legal team revealed that pollution from the power plant has contaminated homes in these communities with carcinogenic toxins at levels in excess of state and federal regulatory standards critical to protecting human health.
 The OUC purchases its coal for the Stanton Power Plant from the Illinois Basin, which has the highest radioactivity of any coal in the continental United States.
 The plant emits coal combustion residuals, coal dust, harmful organic compounds, and metals that have laced plaintiffs’ properties with carcinogenic radionuclides and polyaromatic hydrocarbons, including Benzo(a)Pyrene (“BaP”) and metals in concentrations exceeding federal and Florida regulatory standards.
 In addition, studies also found the presence of high levels of polonium—a highly radioactive byproduct of coal ash associated with a range of cancers, genetic disorders, and other adverse health effects.